SelfMagician/Magic/index.md

 -   1 cord for Non-Self in and on Self.
 [Forever On]
 -   0 soul fragments for Non-Self in and on Self.
 [Forever On]
 -   1 soul fragment for Dead Self in and on Self.
 [Forever On]
--   10 watts energy for Dead Self talking in and on Self per day.
+-   Infinite Energy for Dead Self, for only talking in and on Self per day.
 [Forever On]

 Notes: